 This is a company Mercedes, driven by the president of the state enterprise, Petr Kotin.

-“Schemes” managed to identify this house using an open public account on the social network of his daughter.
+“Schemes” managed to identify this house using his daughter’s open public account on the social network.
 She regularly posts photos and videos from there.

 So, in June 2023, a summer gazebo and a trimmed lawn were noticed on the territory of the house.